Multiple Sclerosis and COVID-19

 If you have MS you are at a similar risk of getting an infection as the general public.
 Certain medications used to treat MS can alter your immune system and place you at increased risk of infection.
-We are NOT recommending people stop these medications (Disease Modifying Therapies) as this could negatively impact your Multiple Sclerosis.
+We are NOT recommending people stop these medications (Disease Modifying Therapies) as this could negatively impact your Multiple Sclerosis and treatment should be discussed with your provider.
 If you have specific questions about your medication please contact us.
-We currently recommend you follow CDC guideline for higher risk persons.

 Multiple Sclerosis Rehabilitation